 Your seat belt is your baby’s first car seat.
 When worn properly, the seat belt will help keep you and your unborn child safe in a crash.
 Everyone – pregnant or not – should wear their seat belt in the same way.

 While there is a pregnant crash dummy, it is not sophisticated enough to determine whether seat belt positioning devices for pregnant women could be harmful.
 Most of these positioning devices haven’t been tested with the pregnant dummy either.
-It appears that the dummy used in the Pixie testing is a male crash dummy that they then stuffed to create breasts and a bump.

 Real world crashes show that shoulder & lap belts are effective at reducing injury to mom & fetus withOUT extra seat belt positioning devices.
 This 2008 study of pregnant women in crashes estimated that if proper belt use among pregnant women went from 80% to 100%, it would reduce the number of fetal deaths in car crashes by half.
 This study showed that the best way to protect the baby is by protecting the mom – and the best way to do that is for mom to wear a shoulder & lap belt properly.
 Moms who wore a shoulder & lap belt were 4.5 times more likely to have an acceptable fetal outcome in a crash than moms who didn’t wear a seat belt.

 A lot of pregnant moms worry about the airbag.
 Don’t.
 Data from this study suggests that restraint by an airbag plus shoulder & lap belt leads to fetal outcomes that are as good as restraint by just a shoulder & lap belt; airbags do not appear to worsen fetal outcomes.